NaeemAkmal/flutter-login-app/README.md

-# tyamo
+# Tyamo

-A new Flutter project.
+A Flutter application by **Naeem Akmal**.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application integrated with Firebase Authentication and Firestore.

 A few resources to get you started if this is your first Flutter project: